-The carrying value of the asset retirement obligation is \$4,233,777 as disclosed in Note 14.
+The carrying value of the asset retirement obligation as of 31 March 2023 is \$4,078,567 as disclosed in Note 14.
 Exploration and development activities carried out by the Group give rise to obligations for environmental rehabilitation.
 Significant uncertainty exists as to the amount and timing of associated cash flows and regulatory requirements.
 A Russian Central Bank borrowing rate for a 7-year zero coupon year bond is used in discounting future cash flows as a pre-tax discount rate.

 The expected life of the mine is used as the discounting period.
-If the estimated discount rate used in the calculation had been higher for 20% than the management estimate, the carrying amount of the provision would have been lower for \$668,998 and the interest expense higher for \$25,728.
+If the estimated discount rate used in the calculation had been higher for 20% than the management estimate, the carrying amount of the provision would have been lower for \$396,324 and the interest expense higher for \$7,695.